 Our International Land segment operates primarily in Argentina and Colombia, in addition to smaller operations in Bahrain and U.A.E.
 During the fourth quarter of fiscal year 2018, we ceased operations in Ecuador.
 As of September 30, 2019, we had 18 land rigs contracted for work in locations outside of the United States.
-Our International Land operations contributed approximately 8 percent (\$211.7 million) of our consolidated operating revenues during fiscal year 2019, compared with approximately 10 percent (\$238.4 million) and 12 percent (\$213.0 million) of our consolidated operating revenues during fiscal years 2018 and 2017, respectively.
+Our International Land operations contributed approximately 8 percent (\$211.7 million) of our consolidated operating revenues during fiscal year 2019, compared with approximately 10 percent (\$238.4 million) and 12 percent (\$213.0 million) of our consolidated operating revenues during fiscal year 2018 and 2017, respectively.

 Argentina As of September 30, 2019, we had 20 rigs in Argentina.
-Revenues generated by Argentine drilling operations contributed approximately 6 percent (\$165.7 million) of our consolidated operating revenues during fiscal year 2019 compared to approximately 8 percent (\$190.0 million) and 9 percent (\$157.3 million) of our consolidated operating revenues during fiscal years 2018 and 2017, respectively.
+Revenues generated by Argentine drilling operations contributed approximately 6 percent (\$165.7 million) of our consolidated operating revenues during fiscal year 2019 compared to approximately 8 percent (\$190.0 million) and 9 percent (\$167.3 million) of our consolidated operating revenues during fiscal years 2018 and 2017, respectively.
+Revenues from drilling services performed for our two largest customers in Argentina totaled approximately 6 percent of our consolidated operating revenues during fiscal years 2018 and 2017, respectively.
 Revenues from drilling services performed for our two largest customers in Argentina totaled approximately 6 percent of our consolidated operating revenues and approximately 74 percent of our international operating revenues during fiscal year 2019.
 The Argentine drilling contracts are primarily with large international or national oil companies.
-As of September 30, 2019, we believe we had over 15 percent of total market share and over 30 percent of the unconventional horizontal drilling market share in Argentina.
+As oSeptember 30, 2019, we believe we had over 15 percent of total market share and over 30 percent of the unconventional horizontal drilling market share in Argentina.

 Colombia As of September 30, 2019, we had seven rigs in Colombia.
 Revenues generated by Colombian drilling operations contributed approximately 1 percent (\$29.8 million) of our consolidated operating revenues in fiscal year 2019, compared to approximately 2 percent (\$38.8 million) and 2 percent (\$37.6 million) of our consolidated operating revenues during fiscal years 2018 and 2017, respectively.
-Revenues from drilling services performed for our two largest customers in Colombia totaled approximately 1 percent of our consolidated operating revenues and approximately 13 percent of our international operating revenues during fiscal year 2019.
+Revenues from drilling services performed for our two largest customers in Colombia totaled approximately 1 percent of our consolidated operating revenues and approximately 13 percent of our international operating revenues during fiscal year 2019, comparing revenues and approximately 13 percent of our international operating revenues during fiscal year 2019.
 The Colombian drilling contracts are primarily with large international or national oil companies.